lcrasovan/mean-sample/README.md

 - [Node and npm](http://nodejs.org)
 - MongoDB - install it locally - here I am using the test database with the campings collection
-- start MongoDB: run this (for MacOSX)
+- start MongoDB: run this (for MacOSX)  `mongod`

-'''
-mongod
-'''

 - some sample data are loaded into the MongoDB by issuing the command from the fixtures directory:

-'''
-mongoimport -d test -c campings --file campingsData.json --jsonArray
+`mongoimport -d test -c campings --file campingsData.json --jsonArray`
-'''

 ## Installation